Unboxed-Software/solana-course/content/token22-metadata.md

 The extension adds two new fields to the mint account to accomplish this:
 - `metadataAddress`: Holds the metadata account address for this token; it can be pointing to the mint token itself, if you use the `metadata` extension we'll talk about in a bit.
-- `authority`: in the mint account, which will hold the authority that can set the metadata address.
+- `authority`: The authority that can set the metadata address.

 The extension also introduces three new helper functions:
 - `createInitializeMetadataPointerInstruction`